oldkingcone/PBandJ/README.md

 I will be expanding it to crawl all URL's found and store a summary of those contents into an SQLITE3 database.
 Presently, it parses the links and stores all inside an SQLITE database and then trims out the fat by pulling #MOST unwanted links out of the database.

-Please note, upon loading and calling the Chrome driver(if it is indeed in your path) the script will appear to hang, it is not hanging or broken.
+Please note, upon loading and calling the Chrome driver(**_if it is indeed in your path_**) the script will appear to hang, it is not hanging or broken.
 The script is loading a bloated driver into memory and requesting the specified URL, or list of URL's.
 Please be patient as it is working.

+##**Usage**
+- You will **need** to export into your path either the chrome driver(_Chromium_) or firefox(_Gecko_)
+- Next, you need to change directory into the cloned directory.
+- Then run python ./pbandj.py
+- Crack open a cold one with the boys(or girls) and watch as the script does its magic.

 This will work on BSD and Linux systems.